juspay/medea/README.md

 ### Medea is _efficient_

-* Medea's schema graph file format is designed for one-pass parsing, meaning that it can be done as a stream.
 * Medea identifiers are limited in length, and each one can easily fit into a cache line.